BackofenLab/Cherri/benchmark/README.md

 To benchmark CheRRI, we did the following for each pair of RNAs:

-1. run prediction tool XYZ to identify a putative interaction site
+1. run prediction tool XYZ to identify a putative interaction site (see [benchmark-calls.txt](benchmark-calls.txt))
-2. extract the interaction site: if the site shows an overlap of at least 5 nt with the support information rate it a "correct prediction", otherwise "wrong". this defines the *gold standard*.
+2. extract the interaction site: if the site shows an overlap of at least 5 nt with the support information rate it a "correct prediction", otherwise "wrong". this defines the *gold standard*. (see [benchmark-stats.R](benchmark-stats.R))
 3. run CheRRI on the extracted interaction site: compare CheRRI's rating with the gold standard to assess whether CheRRI's prediction is correct (TRUE POS|NEG) or wrong (FALSE POS|NEG).

 We did this for the following tools